flex-development/vite-plugin-react-docgen-typescript/CONTRIBUTING.md

        - e.g:
          `release: @flex-development/vite-plugin-react-docgen-typescript@1.1.0 (#3)`
    - once PR is merged, deployment workflow will be triggered
-   - PR reviewer should make sure workflow completes all jobs as expected
+   - PR reviewer should make sure workflow completes all jobs successfully
      - if successful, the workflow will:
-       - wait for the [`ci`](.github/workflows/ci.yml) job to succeed
+       - create and push new tag
-       - publish package to [GitHub Package Registry][15] and [NPM][16]
+       - build and pack project
-       - update production branch (merge branch `next` into `main`)
+       - create and publish github release
-       - publish drafted release
+       - publish package to [GitHub Package Registry][17] and [NPM][18]
-   - PR reviewer should go through PR's linked issues and:
+   - PR reviewer should go through the PR's linked issues and:
      - add `status:merged` label
      - add `status:released` label